chris-minsik-son/SQL-Case-Studies-DWD/Case Study 2 - Pizza Runner/README.md

 |10 |104      |1       |2, 6      |1, 4  |44207.77417824074 |

 ### Table 3: runner_orders
-After each orders are received through the system - they are assigned to a runner - however not all orders are fully completed and can be cancelled by the restaurant or the customer.
+After each orders are received through the system - they are assigned to a runner - however not all orders are fully completed and can be cancelled by the restaurant or the customer. <br>
-<br> <br>

 The ```pickup_time``` is the timestamp at which the runner arrives at the Pizza Runner headquarters to pick up the freshly cooked pizzas.
-The ```distance``` and ```duration``` fields are related to how far and long the runner had to travel to deliver the order to the respective customer.
+The ```distance``` and ```duration``` fields are related to how far and long the runner had to travel to deliver the order to the respective customer. <br>
-<br> <br>

 There are some known data issues with this table so be careful when using this in your queries - make sure to check the data types for each column in the ERD!